npietrafesa/npietrafesa.github.io/_pages/assignment1.md

 Looking through the Harvard Art Museum website, I found a few objects of interest.
 I tried using the csv file to look through as well, but since it is not well sorted or formatted, it is harder to find objects of interest.
 There are also no visuals, so you are essentially only able to see objects by their description.
 The website was much easier to use, as there are visuals for each piece and ways of searching and sorting by categories, such as artist, culture, time period, etc. While it is true you can also search on the csv using CMD-F (I am using Mac OS).
 Therefore, I had a much easier time using the sorted website over the raw csv data, which in hindsight, seems pretty obvious.
 When searching for art pieces, the first thing I did was look for my two favorite artists: Jean-Michel Basquiat and Nam June Paik.

-![example of basquiat’s art](/assets/images/assignment1/bird.png) Jean-Michel Basquiat’s “Bird on Money”
+![example of basquiat’s art](/assets/images/assignment1/bird.png)

+*“Bird on Money” by Jean-Michel Basquiat*

-![example of paik’s art](/assets/images/assignment1/buddha.jpeg) Nam June Paik’s “TV Buddha”
+![example of paik’s art](/assets/images/assignment1/buddha.jpeg)

+*“TV Buddha” by Nam June Paik*

 Unfortunately, while I was unable to find any of Basquiat’s pieces, I was able to find some of Paik’s.
 Two of his pieces that I found interesting were “TV Buddha”, shown above, and “White TV.”